wnzid/PowerBI-Dashboard/README.md

 ### Default Admin Account

-An administrator account is created automatically when the application starts if it doesn't already exist:
+An administrator account is created automatically when the application starts if it doesn't already exist

-- **Email:** `admin@gmai.com`
-- **Password:** `admin123456789`

-Only this user has access to the Flask-Admin interface.
+Only that user has access to the Flask-Admin interface.

 ### Viewing Registered Users